Dosing and

 For complete Dosage and Administration information, please see Full Prescribing Information.

-Prior to administration
+Prior to administration1

 Patients should be brought up-to-date with all

-immunizations prior to starting ENTYVIO SC.1
+immunizations prior to starting ENTYVIO SC.

-Concomitant therapies
+Concomitant therapies1

 ENTYVIO SC can be administered concomitantly with

-aminosalicylates, steroids, and immunomodulators.1
+aminosalicylates, steroids, and immunomodulators.

-Injection education
+Injection education1

 After proper training on correct subcutaneous injection technique, a patient or caregiver may administer the ENTYVIO Pen if a healthcare professional determines it is appropriate.
 Patients and caregivers should be instructed to follow the directions for administration of